Tom4tot/Windows-11-Personal-Setup/README.md

 ### 1-Introduction and general information
 Made for: Windows 11 25H2
-Last update: 2026-05-15 (Group policies updated, I have modified added policies in W11 24H2 / 25H2; minor QoL updates)
+Last update: 2026-05-15 (Group policies updated, I have modified added policies in W11 24H2 / 25H2; minor QoL updates; repository clean-up)

 This covers all the steps I personally go though when performing a clean install of Windows 11.
 My aims are the following:
 - As much automation as possible (portable programs, quick import of settings)